Facts about Flu (Influenza)

 When should I call a doctor?

-Some people are more likely than others to get very sick with the flu.
-People belong to any of the following higher risk groups should call a health care provider if they have flu-like symptoms or have had recent close contact with someone with flu-like symptoms:
+Some people are more likely than others to get very sick with influenza.
+People who have flu-like symptoms or have had recent close contact with someone with flu-like symptoms should call a health care provider if they belong to any of these higher risk groups:

 - Pregnant women

-- People younger than 2 or 65 and over
+- People younger than 2 or 65 and older

 - People with any of these medical conditions: